Data protection

 Duration of data storage

-Purposes and legal bases of data processing
+Purposes and legal basis of data processing

 Duration of data storage

-5. MapTiler
+5. Maptiler

-Purposes and legal bases of data processing
+Purposes and legal basis of data processing

-The legal basis for this data processing is Article 6(1), Sentence 1, Litera a GDPR.
-Our legitimate interest lies in the graphical representation and simplified search of our offices.
+The legal basis for this data processing is Art.
+6 (1) 1 (f) GDPR.
+Our legitimate interest lies in the graphical display and the simplified location of our law firm offices.

-Transfers to a third country
+Transfer to a third country

-Insofar as personal data are transferred to servers of MapTiler in Switzerland and stored and further processed there, the basis for the third-country transfer is the Adequacy Resolution of the EU Commission for Switzerland, which certifies that Switzerland has data protection equivalent to EEA standards.
+In case personal data are transferred to MapTiler servers in Switzerland and stored and further processed there, the basis for the transfer to a third country is the EU Commission’s adequacy decision for Switzerland, which confirms that data protection in Switzerland is equivalent to the EEA standard.

 6. Social media sites